 3) Industry News

 Of course, you can also think bigger, going beyond your company and into your entire industry.
-Whether you manufacture plastics or provide marketing services, you likely keep up to date with industry news and developments on a regular basis.
+Whether you manufacture plastics or provide marketing services, you likely keep up to date with industry news and developments regularly.
 And if you do, why not share those news via your blog?
-Beyond simply showing your audience that you’re up to snuff, your blog also allows you to add a unique slant to these news, elaborating on how they affect your specific company and its customers.
+Beyond simply showing your audience that you’re up to snuff, your blog also allows you to add a unique slant to this news, elaborating on how it affects your specific company and its customers.

 Much success,